 Executive Summary

-The Strategic Plan for Community Health Centers uses the Results Now® platform wherein leadership focuses its energy on making sure that the agency gets the job done and that its purpose is accomplished.
-With Results Now®, the right answers come from the right questions.
+The Strategic Plan for Community Health Centers uses the sustainable strategy platform wherein leadership focuses its energy on making sure that the agency gets the job done and that its purpose is accomplished.
+With sustainable strategy, the right answers come from the right questions.
 As shown in the illustration below, the strategic plan is composed of the elements in grey: